-- Facilitate the finalization of the Green Building Code Amendment and enact ordinances on green corridors and inter-connectivity of green spaces. - Formulate a Comprehensive Greening Masterplan and Green Network Plan. - Formulate an Urban Biodiversity Strategic Action
+- Facilitate the finalization of the Green Building Code Amendment and enact ordinances on green corridors and inter-connectivity of green spaces - Formulate a Comprehensive Greening Masterplan and Green Network Plan - Formulate an Urban Biodiversity Strategic Action Plan - Formulate design standards for parks and green spaces

-Plan

-Plan - Formulate design standards for parks and green spaces.

-Formulate a Comprehensive Greening Masterplan and Green Network Plan.

-For our additional inputs, may we please refer you to the attached Strategy 5 - Promotion of Nature-Based Solutions to Reduce Heat and Drought Pressures as incorporated in our Enhanced Local Climate Change Action Plan 2021 - 2050.
+- Formulate a Comprehensive Greening Masterplan and Green Network Plan - Strategy 5 Promotion of Nature-Based Solutions to Reduce Heat and Drought Pressures.
 This is an integral strategy on climate change adaptation as the Enhanced LCCAP performed a qualitative assessment of the climate impacts experienced by the City in the following areas: (i) natural (ecological and environmental stability, water sufficiency), (ii) social (human security, knowledge and capacity development), and (iii) economic (sustainable energy, infrastructure, and transport, food, and industries and services).
 These are based on the key climate risks identified in Quezon City (i.e., heat, cyclones and floods, and drought) and the impacts on three overarching sectors (social, natural, and economic).